lonycell/grafana.v7/contribute/style-guides/documentation-style-guide.md

 ### Capitalization

-* Grafana, Loki, and Prometheus are always capitalized unless part of a code block.
+* ThingSPIN, Loki, and Prometheus are always capitalized unless part of a code block.
 * API names are always Title Case, followed by "API"—for example, "Dashboard Permissions API"
 * Git is always capitalized, unless part of a code block.
 * Abbreviations are always capitalized (such as API, HTTP, ID, JSON, SQL, or URL) unless they are part of a code block.